ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### ImageSearch Library

-[**ImageSearch**](https://www.autoitscript.com/forum/topic/148005-imagesearch-usage-explanation) is a library that solves only one specific task.
-It allows to find a specified picture in an entire screen or in the specified region of a screen.
-Steps to access the library's functions from AutoIt script are similar to FastFind library ones:
+[**ImageSearch**](https://www.autoitscript.com/forum/topic/148005-imagesearch-usage-explanation) is a library that solves one specific task only.
+This library allows you to find specified picture on a screen.
+You can choose a region where the picture should be found.
+Otherwise, the whole screen area will be used for searching.
+Steps to access the library's functions from AutoIt script are the similar to FastFind library ones:

-1. Create a project directory for your project for example with `ImageSearchDemo` name.
+1. Create a directory with `ImageSearchDemo` name for your project.
-2. Copy `ImageSearch.au3` file into the `ImageSearchDemo` directory.
+2. Copy the `ImageSearch.au3` file to the `ImageSearchDemo` directory.
-3. Copy `ImageSearchDLL.dll` library into the `ImageSearchDemo` directory.
+3. Copy the `ImageSearchDLL.dll` library to the `ImageSearchDemo` directory.
-4. Include the `ImageSearch.au3` file into your AutoIt script:
+4. Include the `ImageSearch.au3` file in your AutoIt script:
 ```AutoIt
 #include "ImageSearch.au3"
 ```
+Now you can call functions of ImageSearch library from your script.

-Also you can use explicitly library linking approach to compile a C++ application that will use functions of the ImageSearch library.
-This approach has been described in details for the FastFind library.
+In case you want to use C++ for development your bot application, you can use the explicitly library linking to access ImageSearch functions.
+This approach has been secribed in details for FastFind library above.

-We will find a logo picture of the Notepad's window in our demonstration example.
-First of all you should make a file with the logo picture to search and copy the file to a project's directory.
-You can use Paint application for preparing a picture.
-This is an example of a picture that you should get:
+We will find a logo picture of the Notepad's window in our example application.
+First of all, you should make a file with the logo picture.
+The application will use this picture for searching.
+Picture file with the `notepad-logo.bmp` name should be placed to the project's directory.
+You can use Paint application to make a screenshot and to cut the logo picture from it.
+This is an example of the picture that you should get:

 ![Notepad Logo](notepad-logo.bmp)

-This is a [`Search.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/ImageSearch/Search.au3) script that performs a searching of the logo picture:
+This is a [`Search.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/ImageSearch/Search.au3) script that searches the logo picture in the whole screen area:
 ```AutoIt
 #include <ImageSearch.au3>